apondlife/discone/Assets/Mechanic/script.md

 but if you do want to hear me, i’m usually around here.

-if you don’t, well, don’t wait up i guess ;).
+if you don’t, well, close your eyes i guess ;).

 # jumping

-but yeah, they call me “the mechanic”. don’t ask me why, haha.
+but yeah, they call me “the mechanic”.\
+don’t ask me why, haha.

 i’ve spent a lifetime “jumping”.